otto-schnurr/FileInput-swift/README.md

 FileInput
 =========

-Pump lines of text into Swift scripts.
+Pipe lines of text into Swift scripts.

 ### Usage